benedict-96/Cemracs2023/paper/src/rigid_body.md

 \end{figure}
 ```

-## Formulation of the equations of motion in the Euler-Poincaré framework
+## Formulation of the Equations of Motion in the Euler-Poincaré Framework

 The dynamics of the rigid body can be described through a rotational matrix ``Q(t)``, i.e. each point of the rigid body ``x(0)\in\mathcal{B}`` can be described through ``x(t) = Q(t)x(0)`` where ``Q(t)^TQ(t) = \mathbb{I}``.
 We can therefore describe the evolution of the rigid body through a differential equation on the Lie group ``G := \{Q\in\mathbb{R}^{d\times{}d}:Q^TQ = \mathbb{I}\}``.
 The associated tangent vector ``\dot{Q}\in{}T_QG`` can be mapped to the Lie algebra[^1] ``\mathfrak{g}=T_\mathbb{I}G`` by:
 ```math